wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

     <script> console.log("Hello {{userName}} from the CLI.
 Your Google Tag ID is: {{googleTagId}}."); </script>
     ```

-    Requires a  params.dev.json in the following format:
+    Requires a params.dev.json file in the following format:

     ```tsx
     {